 The other boss themes are also villain songs, though not as focused.
 "You Don't Know Me" by Bandy Leggz (the female boss music) in particular is girl power gone mad.

-"Nightfall" from Warcraft's own rock band Level 80 Elite Tauren Chieftain starts out as a villain song sung by a death knight of the Ebon Blade, before the end describes the Knights being betrayed and swearing vengeance upon the Lich King.
+"Nightfall" from World of Warcraft's own rock band Level 80 Elite Tauren Chieftain starts out as a villain song sung by a death knight of the Ebon Blade, before the end describes the Knights being betrayed and swearing vengeance upon the Lich King.

 "Ignorance Is Bliss", by Jellyfish, is sung by Bowser to Peach.
 It came out on the album "White Knuckle Scorin'", which had a comic story insert based on Super Mario World.
 (Although the comic had the characters continually referencing the titles of the songs on the album, this song was the only Mario-themed song on the album).
 The song and comic is about Bowser wanting to turn Dinosaurland "into nothing than fossil fuel" and join OPEC but his arrogance doesn't let him admit that not knowing how to read is the problem.

 Don't forget Aribeth's theme (from Neverwinter Nights) when she does a complete face-heel turn.
 Their "evil theme" is played when the Player character encounters them near the end of the game and can also be found in the game's toolset.